Winston5691/Lux-Academy-Project-1/README.md

 <h1> Telecom Customer Churn Prediction</h1>
 <h2>Overview</h2>
 This Python script is designed to predict customer churn for a telecom company using machine learning.
 It utilizes a dataset containing customer information, including various features such as account length, area code, international plan, voice mail plan, and more.
 The goal is to build a predictive model that can identify customers who are likely to leave (churn) and take proactive measures to retain them.
+<h1>Project Context</h1>
+The project revolves around a fictional telecom company, and the goal is to address the issue of customer churn.
+Customer churn refers to the rate at which customers stop using a company's services or products.
+In the telecom industry, high churn rates can be costly, as acquiring new customers is often more expensive than retaining existing ones.

+<h1>Objective</h1>
+The main objective of this project is to develop a machine learning model that can predict which customers are likely to churn in the future based on historical data and customer attributes.
+By identifying potential churners in advance, the telecom company can take proactive measures to retain these customers, such as offering them targeted promotions or improving service quality.

+<h1>Problem Statement</h1>
+The specific problem addressed by this project can be summarized as follows:

+<h1>Problem</h1>
+Predict customer churn for a telecom company.

+<h1>Background</h1>
+The telecom company, represented here as a dataset, has historical data on its customers.
+This data includes information such as account length, usage patterns, international plan subscriptions, voice mail plan subscriptions, customer service calls, and whether a customer has churned or not.

+<h1>Goal</h1>
+Develop a machine learning model that can predict whether a customer is likely to churn based on the provided data.

+<h1>Outcome:</h1>
+The project aims to provide insights into customer churn and deliver a predictive model that can be used in practice to identify customers at risk of leaving.
+This allows the telecom company to take proactive measures to retain those customers and ultimately reduce churn rates, which can have a positive impact on business profitability.

 <h2>Prerequisites</h2>
 Before running the code, ensure you have the following libraries installed in your Python environment: